k3a/angular2-simple-starter/README.md

 * Webpack configuration for development (with hot reloading) and production (AOT, minification)
 * CSS module loading, so you can import global styles using `import`
 * Router because every nontrivial app needs it
+* Postcss with autoprefixer as en example of configuring webpack loaders
 * Nothing else because who needs tests or other features, can add them

 ### To run